Category: Greek Customs traditions & celebrations

 Saint Barbara, a third-century martyr, lived in Nicomedia with her rich pagan father, Dioscorus, who imprisoned her in a tower and after discovering she had secretly become a Christian, beheaded Barbara himself...

-The expression “scapegoat”, known as the “pharmakos”, in ancient Greece, describes an innocent person, or group, who is blamed and usually punished in some way, for other people’s wrong-doings or problems, without...
+The expression “scapegoat”, known as the “pharmakos”, in ancient Greece, describes an innocent person or group who is blamed and usually punished in some way for other people’s wrong-doings or problems.
+They...

 Little to nothing is known about The Eleusinian Mysteries and probably never will be as nothing was ever written down.
 Participants of this member’s only cult were sworn to secrecy; to spill...